 In August 2018, the Company entered into a five-year operating lease in Durham, NC (the location of the Company's clinical development operations), with two five-year renewal options.
 Rental payments under the renewal period will be at current market rates for the premises.
-The Company established a security deposit of \$40,467 presented in other assets.

 In October 2018, the Company entered into a lease for its corporate headquarters in Stamford, CT.
 The lease expires in November 2022.
 The Company received \$1.5 million from the previous tenant in connection with the assumption of the lease.
 The Company recognizes rent expense for the office it currently occupies and records a deferred rent obligation representing the cumulative difference between actual rent payments, incentive received and rent expense recognized ratably over the lease period.
-The Company established a security deposit of \$0.5 million in the form of a letter-of-credit, recorded in other noncurrent assets.
+The Company established a security deposit of \$0.5 million in the form of a letter-of-credit.

-The Company's future minimum lease obligations as of June 30, 2019 (unaudited) are:
+The Company's future minimum lease obligations as of December 31, 2019 are: